Why are you still here, Keir Starmer asks Liz Truss

 "Working people are going to have £500 more a month on their mortgages and what's the prime minister's response?
 To say she's sorry.

-"What does she think, people will think and say 'that's alright, I don't mind financial ruin at least she apologised'."
+"What does she think, people will think and say 'that's alright, I don't mind financial ruin, at least she apologised'."

 Ms Truss replied: "I do think there has to be some reflection of economic reality from the party opposite.